 Group 8:Pattabhirama Temple - Archeology Museum.

 Start the itinerary with Group 1.
 This is located very close to the Hampi bus station area.
+You'll do the whole of Group 1 on foot.
+All of these are walkable to one another.

 Though you can explore Group 1 in any order, start from the slops of Hemakuta Hills.
 The main highlights of this hill are the two massive images of Ganesha.
 Furthe up in the hill are a large number or old temples.